Firesphere/silverstripe-csp-headers/readme.md

 ```

+## legacy_headers

+Setting the legacy headers flag to true, will add the IE legacy headers like `X-XSS-PROTECTION`.
+Default value is false

 ## report_to

 When you enable the Reporting API you will receive deprecation, intervention and crash reports from the browser.
 To enable this you need to set a HTTP response header with the following name and value.